dx3mod/rpmfile/README.md

 $ opam pin https://github.com/dx3mod/rpmfile.git
 ```

 Now that the package has been installed on your system, we can start writing code using the Rpmfile library.
-To do this, you need to include the library in your Dune project or another way.
+To do this, you need to include the library in your Dune project (a `dune` file) or another way.
 ```dune
 (libraries ... rpmfile)
 ```